 Step 14: Customize MagicBands

 If you are staying at a Disney hotel, you will receive a MagicBand from Disney prior to your arrival.
 These are the greatest things ever!
 They are plastic bands, similar to a FitBit.
 The MagicBand will contain your hotel room key, your park tickets, your fastpasses, and your dining plan, all on your wrist!
 You can also link your credit card to it so you can charge your purchases right to your band.
-Each person in your party will get a MagicBand.
+Each person in your party age 3 and over will get a MagicBand.

 Disney usually ships these to you 10 days prior to your arrival.
 Be sure to go to Disney’s website and customize everyone’s bands at least 11 days prior to arrival.
 You can pick the color or for $10 you can choose a specialty band.
 You can also choose what name to be on the inside of each band.
 This is helpful for remembering who’s is who’s.
 If you are not staying on property, you can buy a MagicBand and then link your tickets and reservations onto it.